au-ts/cogent/impl/fs/bilby/quickcheck/README.md

 _Assume you have cabal-built `wa-example` as described above._

-1. `cabal build readpage-example`
+1. `cabal new-build readpage-example`

-2. `cabal repl readpage-example` which gives you a ghc REPL.
+2. `cabal new-repl readpage-example` which gives you a ghc REPL.

 3. Inside the REPL, `$ GHCi > Readpage.main` which runs the test using a default configuration.